 We use two different methods (see Abbott et al. 2004) to search for gravitational waves from the Crab pulsar to account for different emission scenarios.
 One method uses a single time domain template for the gravitational wave signal assuming that the gravitational wave period evolves precisely as the electromagnetic pulse period.
 The other method works in the frequency domain to cover a relatively small, physically motivated range of frequency and spin-down values.
 The searches use the known frequency and position of the Crab pulsar, as derived from the Jodrell Bank Crab Pulsar Monthly Ephemeris (Lyne et al. 2007).
+Using this ephemeris and the assumption that the gravitational wave and electromagnetic phase track each other precisely, we can predict the signal phase evolution with negligible uncertainty.
 Both searches assume that emission will be at or near twice the pulsar's spin frequency, $2\nu = \nu{\rm GW} \sim 59.56\,{\rm Hz}$, which is the frequency of emission by a steadily rotating quadrupolar deformation, i.e. a triaxial star.
-The Crab might be emitting through an r-mode (Owen et al. 1998) if the mode saturates at a small amplitude and thus is long-lived (e.g., Brink et al. 2005).
-If so, $\nu{\rm GW} \approx 4\nu/3$ minus a correction dependent on the equation of state of the star.
-The uncertainty of the correction to the Crab's frequency is of order one part in 103 (Lindblom et al. 1999).
-Due to this relatively large uncertainty and the greater instrument noise at this frequency, we elected not to search for $\nu{\rm GW} \approx 4\nu/3$.
+The Crab pulsar might be emitting at $\nu{\rm GW} \approx 4\nu/3$ through an rmode (Owen et al. 1998) if the mode saturates at a small amplitude and thus is long-lived (e.g., Brink et al. 2005).
+However, the uncertainty of this frequency is relatively large, of order one part in 10^3 (Lindblom et al. 1999).
+Due to this, and the greater instrument noise at this frequency, we did not search for r-modes.
 Although 2ν is close to the 60 Hz power line frequency, it is sufficiently far away that the searches are relatively unaffected by non-stationary components of the power line noise.
 The absolute timing accuracy of the LIGO data is sufficiently good that the likelihoods produced for each detector can be combined to give a joint likelihood.

 For a given search frequency and spin-down, the four unknown signal parameters are the gravitational wave amplitude h_0 , the initial phase φ_0 , the spin-axis inclination angle ι , and the polarization angle ψ .
-We first present results assuming that we have no prior information about any of these parameters and therefore use uniform priors over their allowable ranges.
-However, X-ray observations of the Crab Pulsar Wind Nebula provide values of the orientation angle ι and polarisation angle ψ of the pulsar.
+X-ray observations of the Crab Pulsar Wind Nebula provide values of the orientation angle ι and polarisation angle ψ of the pulsar.
 From Ng & Romani (2004, 2008) we use $\iota = 62.17 \pm 2.195^{\circ}$ and $\psi = 125.155 \pm 1.355^{\circ}$, where we have taken the mean of the best fit values for the outer and inner tori of the nebula.
 We use these ranges to put Gaussian priors on these two parameters for both the search techniques.
+On the chance that the star is misaligned from these structures, we also present results using uniform priors over the allowed ranges of the parameters.

 The single-template search (Dupuis & Woan 2005) assumes a triaxial star emitting gravitational waves at precisely twice the spin frequency, following the electromagnetic pulse phase evolution and taking into account the small variations in phase caused by timing noise (Pitkin & Woan 2007).
 It uses a standard Bayesian methodology to produce a joint posterior probability volume over the four unknown parameters using data from all three detectors.
-As stated above we will use both uniform priors and restricted priors on ψ and ι when calculating the posterior.
-We can marginalise the angle parameters to produce a posterior probability for h_0 and from this calculate a 95% degree-of-belief upper limit on the gravitational wave amplitude.
+We use both uniform priors and restricted priors on ψ and ι when calculating the posterior.
+We marginalize the angle parameters to produce a posterior probability for h_0 and from this calculate a 95% degree-of-belief upper limit on the gravitational wave amplitude.